jeyrb/hass_supernotify/README.md

 ### Email

-Can be used for plain or HTML template emails, and handle images as attachments or HTML embed
+Can be used for plain or HTML template emails, and handle images as attachments or embedded HTML.

+Also supports `message_html` override to supply html that will be ignored for other notification types, and does not require templates.
+In this case, HTML will automatically be tagged onto the end to include any attached images.

 ### Media Image